Hollands09/CSCTrie/Setup.md

+<p align="center"> ## Getting Started & HELPME </p>

-<h4 align="center">Programs/libraries and anything else that our group will use will be posted here.</h4>
+Programs/libraries and anything else that our group will use will be posted here.

 ##### git
 <p> This is important to use GitHub more effectively</p>